ryanneph/PyViz/README.md

 This project currently supports the following types of data:
 * raw/bin - linear packing of float/double data, assumed to be in C-major ordering (z-index: slowest, x-index: fastest)
+* npy/npz - currently supports automatic unpacking of the *first* array in the .npz file.
+Future versions will allow selection of other arrays
-* dicom - either as a single dicom slice (.dcm file) or as a directory containing all slices in a series.
+* dicom - either as a single dicom slice (.dcm file) or as a directory containing all slices in a series. (required: *[pydicom](https://pydicom.github.io/)*, *[pymedimage](https://github.com/ryanneph/PyMedImage)*)

 The functionality can be easily extended for other proprietary formats as well.